-Evaluative Questions Indicators Sources Methodology Project Strategy: To what extent is the project strategy relevant to country priorities, country ownership, and the best route towards expected results?

-(include evaluative question(s)) (i.e. relationships established, level of coherence between project design and implementation approach, specific activities conducted, quality of risk mitigation strategies, etc.) (i.e. project documents, national policies or strategies, websites, project staff, project partners, data collected throughout the MTR mission, etc.) (i.e. document analysis, data analysis, interviews with project staff, interviews with stakeholders, etc.) achieved thus far?
-To what extent have the exp ected outcomes and objective es of the project been Project Implementation and Adaptive Management: Has the project been implemented efficiently, cost- effectively, and been able to adapt to any changing conditions thus far?
-To what extent are project-level monitoring and evaluation systems, reporting, and project communications supporting the project's implementation?
-To what extent has progress been made in the implementation of social and environmental management measures?
-Have there been changes to the overall project risk rating and/or the identified types of risks as outlined at the CEO Endorsement stage?
-Sustainability: To what extent are there financial, institutional, socio-economic, and/or environmental risks to sustaining long-term project results?
+Evaluative Questions Indicators Sources Methodology • t extent is the project strategy · · · · · · · · · · · · · · · · · · · and the best route towa , , , , , , , , , , , , , , , , , , , , ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, (include evaluative question(s)) (i.e. relationships established, level of coherence between project design and implementation approach, specific activities conducted, quality of risk mitigation strategies, etc.) (i.e. project documents, national policies or strategies, websites, project staff, project partners, data collected throughout the MTR mission, etc.) (i.e. document analysis, data analysis, interviews with project staff, interviews with stakeholders, etc.) Progress Towards Result achieved thus far? s: To what extent have the ex pected outcomes and object ives of the project been effectively, and been abl monitoring and evaluation implementation?
+To who environmental managen and Adaptive Management: He to adapt to any changing colon systems, reporting, and properties been ment measures?
+Have there bests as outlined at the CEO End nditions thus far?
+To what e pject communications suppo ade in the implementation c een changes to the overall p ktent are project-level rting the project's of social and Sustainability: To what e to sustaining long-term p xtent are there financial, insti- project results? tutional, socio-economic, an d/or environmental risks